© Crown copyright 2018

 1. Political and Economic Overview

-Located between India and China, Nepal is the 41st most populous country in the world.
-The Nepalese economy was ranked 109th globally in size in 2014.
-The World Bank put Nepal’s GDP at $21.19 billion in 2015.
-The annual average growth rate is 3-4%, but it is expected to exceed 6% in FY 17.
+Located between India and China, Nepal is the 48st most populous country in the world.
+The Nepalese economy was ranked 105th globally in size in 2017.
+The World Bank put Nepal’s GDP at £15.58 billion in 2017.
+The annual average growth rate is 4.5%.

 Nepal’s ten-year armed conflict ended in 2006 with the Comprehensive Peace Accord.
 This led to the monarchy being abolished and the Maoist Party joining the Nepali Congress, the United Marxist Leninist (UML) and a range of smaller parties in a multiparty political system.
 Elections for a Constituent Assembly to draft a new constitution for Nepal were held in 2008.
 After four changes of government, the Constituent Assembly was dissolved in May 2012 having failed to agree a new constitution.
 Two interim governments followed the dissolution of the Assembly, and fresh elections were held in November 2013 for the second Constitution Assembly.
 The second Constitution Assembly promulgated the constitution in September 2015 amid protest from the Terai and Madhesi people, who are mostly of Indian origin.
-Since September 2015 there have been two changes in Government.
-The current coalition Government between the Nepali Congress and the Communist Party of Nepal (CPN- Maoist) is in transition with Nepali Congress expected to take the new leadership following first phase of local elections in May 2016.
-Second phase of local elections are planned for June 2018.
-This coalition Government is mandated to carry out parliamentary elections by January 2018.
+Since September 2015 there have been five changes in Government.
+The current Government is led by the Communist Party of Nepal (CPN) since February 2018.
+It has a majority in the parliament, and controls 6 out of the 7 provinces.
+Nepali Congress (NC, centre left) are the main opposition party.

-Nepal’s economy is predominantly based on agriculture which contributes only 35.7% of GDP but 75% of employment.
+Nepal’s economy is predominantly based on agriculture which contributes only 30% of GDP but 75% of employment.
 Industry accounts for 14% of GDP.
 Tourism contributes 9% to GDP.
 The mainstay of Nepal’s economy is remittances from the estimated 2m Nepalese working overseas.
-According to the World Bank, these accounted for 29% of GDP in 2013, making Nepal the world’s third biggest recipient of remittances as a share of GDP.
-The services sector accounts for almost 50% of GDP and is mainly driven by remittance income.
+According to the World Bank, these accounted for 29% of GDP in 2017, making Nepal the world’s fifth biggest recipient of remittances as a share of GDP.
+The services sector accounts for 56% of GDP and is mainly driven by remittance income.

 Infrastructure in Nepal is poor.
 According to the World Bank, only 43% of the population have access to all-weather roads.
-Power outages of up to 16 hours per day during the dry season (October-May) limit economic development.
 Nepal’s potential in hydropower is estimated at 42,000 MW, but current installed hydropower capacity is only 700 MW.
 Only 2 per cent of Nepal’s micro-hydro potential has been developed to date.

 Localised strikes and general shutdowns (‘bandhs’) have become less common among agitating political parties in recent years.
-However, due to weak and tense labour relations between management and unions, they are still used by workers as a bargaining tool.
-The last major strike was in January 2015 after the constitution assembly failed to deliver the constitution.
+Some political parties continue to use them as bargaining tools.
 The Federation of Nepali Chambers of Commerce and Industry (FNCCI) estimates that strikes, bandhs and other industrial action cost the Nepalese economy NPR 100 billion, or about £750m each year.

 Investment opportunities exist in various sectors, including infrastructure, energy, tourism, construction, and minerals.
 Nepal signed Power Trade Agreement (PTA) with India in October 2014 paving way for the development of the hydropower sector.
 Following the PTA India’s GMR and SJVN Ltd. (formerly Satluj Jal Vidyut Nigam Limited) signed Power Development Agreements (PDAs) with the government to develop 900MW Upper Karnali and 900MW Arun III respectively.
 High value opportunities including major infrastructure and hydropower projects are promoted by the Nepal Investment Board.
 All investment proposals worth less than NRS10bn (£65m) are managed by the Department of Industry.
 Nepal has preferential trade agreements in place with both India and China .